 Do you know how best to protect your jewelry during shipping?

 Tina Pint of Jeweler's Mutual Insurance Company offers great information about shipping jewelry in her presentation below.
 This presentation was originally given during the SNAG Professional Development Seminar 2012.
-Presentations about shipping and information from the past seven years is also available on my web site.
+Presentations and more information about shipping are also available on my website.

 TIPS for SHIPPING JEWELRY: